HIFU for Prostate Cancer: Fewer Side Effects and No Surgery or Radiation for Some Patients

 Key Takeaways

-• Men with intermediate-risk prostate cancer may not need surgery or radiation.
+• Some men with intermediate-risk prostate cancer may not need surgery or radiation.

 • A new approach uses high-intensity focused ultrasound (HIFU) to destroy prostate tumors.